LoyolaChicagoCode/nat-algebra-haskell/README.md

   recursion as higher-order functions.
 The algebra for Nat is fashioned closely after the algebra of the linear List type.

+- Transformation laws that help you refactor programs in provably meaning-preserving ways.

 - Type classes: how to make your own types more usable by making them instances of certain type classes.